Sir David Wedderburn, 1st Baronet: Family background

-Wedderburn was the oldest surviving son of John Wedderburn (1729–1803, styled 6th Baronet) of Ballindean and his first wife Margaret Ogilvy, daughter of David Ogilvy (styled Lord Ogilvy).
+Wedderburn was the oldest surviving son of John Wedderburn (1729–1803, styled 6th Baronet) of Ballindean and his first wife Margaret Ogilvy, daughter of David Ogilvy (styled Lord Ogilvy) and Margaret Ogilvy.
 Both his father's and his mother's family had been attainted after the Jacobite rising of 1745, losing their titles, but his father continued to style himself as a baronet.

 His father had escaped to Jamaica after the execution of his own father, Sir John Wedderburn, 5th Baronet of Blackness, and had established a successful business based on slave sugar, trading with his brother and cousins in their London trading house Wedderburn, Webster & Co.

 His mother died two weeks after his birth.
 When he was five years old, his father re-married, giving him as stepmother Alice Dundas, who was related to Henry Dundas, 1st Viscount Melville, the Tory politician.
 David Wedderburn had two full sisters, Margaret and Jean, and according to the Legacies of British Slave-ownership project, seven half-siblings.
 The eldest, James, died young.
 John (1789–1862) succeeded David as the second baronet.
 (Genealogist Joseph Foster writes that the second baronet's children included David (1835-1882) and William (1838-1918), the third and fourth baronets respectively; the eldest son John had joined the Bengal Civil Service and died in the Indian Mutiny of 1857.)
 Alexander (1791-1839) was a soldier.
 The four girls were Maria, Susan, Louisa Dorothea, and Anne.
 On 9 February 1803, aged 16, Louisa married General John Hope, 4th Earl of Hopetoun.
 Anne married Sir John Hope, 11th Baronet Hope of Craighall.